HKUST-KnowComp/LMPNN/README.md

 # Logical Message Passing Networks with One-hop Inference on Atomic Formula

-Codes for ICLR 2023 paper Logical Message Passing Networks with One-hop Inference on Atomic Formula, see the [arXiv version](https://arxiv.org/abs/2301.08859) and the [OpenReview version](https://openreview.net/forum?id=SoyOsp7i_l).
+Implementation for ICLR 2023 paper, Logical Message Passing Networks with One-hop Inference on Atomic Formula, see the [arXiv version](https://arxiv.org/abs/2301.08859) and the [OpenReview version](https://openreview.net/forum?id=SoyOsp7i_l).

-In this documentation, we demonstrate to run the code on FB15k-237
+In this documentation, we demonstrate ways to run LMPNN experiments on FB15k-237 knowledge graph with ComplEx.
+Experiments on different KGs, different KGEs, and different checkpoints can be produced similarly.

-## Requirement
+## Requirement of this repo
 - pytorch
 - jupyter
 - tqdm

+Requirement of other submodules will be discussed accordingly.

 ## Prepare the dataset

-Please download the dataset from [snap-stanford/KGReasoning](https://github.com/snap-stanford/KGReasoning)
+Please download the dataset from [snap-stanford/KGReasoning](https://github.com/snap-stanford/KGReasoning).

-Specifically,
+Specifically, one can run:
 ```bash
 mkdir data
 cd data